 Interview with Annie

-This interview is actually a series of questions asked by second and third grade kids at some readings that took place in the Spring of 2006.
+This interview is actually a series of questions asked by second and third grade kids during a class visit a few years ago.

 Question: How long did it take you to write Ivy and Bean?

 Annie: Which time?
 It didn’t take me very long to write the first version of Ivy and Bean, but then I had to rewrite it about six times.

 Annie: Bunch of different reasons.
 The first time I wrote the book, Ivy and Bean made a voodoo doll of Nancy.
 My editor said I absolutely COULD NOT have voodoo dolls in a kids’ book.